arcward/echokit/README.rst

 Sending responses
 ^^^^^^^^^^^^^^^^^
-Request handlers should return ``echopy.Response``, for which you can set:
+RequestWrapper handlers should return ``echopy.ResponseWrapper``, for which you can set:
  - Output speech: ``echopy.OutputSpeech``
  - Session attributes (as ``dict[str, object]``)
  - A reprompt: ``echopy.Reprompt``